openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

 **NOTE: Attachment MIME type filters are not included in the new Search UI for 2020.2.
 They will be added to the Refine search panel in 2021.1.**

-Attachment MIME type filter configuration as not changed for 2020.2.
+Attachment MIME type filter configuration has not changed for 2020.2.

 Search page
 -----------